NevermindNilas/TheAnimeScripter/README.md

 # TheAnimeScripter

-Welcome to TheAnimeScripter, a comprehensive tool designed for both video processing enthusiasts and professionals.
+Welcome to TheAnimeScripter, a comprehensive tool designed for both video processing enthusiasts and professionals all within After Effects.
 Our tool offers a wide array of functionalities, including interpolation, upscaling, deduplication, segmentation, and more.

 [Join The Discord Server](https://discord.gg/bFA6xZxM5V)